Exclusive: We Company CEO Neumann starts talks on his role at WeWork parent - sources

 Were Neumann to agree to a leadership transition, it would make it unlikely that We Company can proceed with its plans to complete an initial public offering by the end of the year.
 This would mean it would have replace a $6 billion debt deal it reached with banks this summer that is contingent on the start-up going public.

-We Company is considering slowing its expansion so that it burns through less cash and would therefore require less funding in the absence of an IPO in the near team, one of the sources said.
+We Company is considering slowing its expansion so it burns through less cash and would therefore require less funding in the absence of an IPO in the near team, one of the sources said.

 The sources asked not to be identified because the matter is confidential.
-WeWork declined to comment.
-Neumann did not immediately respond to requests for comment.
+WeWork and SoftBank declined to comment.
+Neumann and Benchmark Capital did not immediately respond to requests for comment.

+As co-founder of We Company, Neumann holds special voting shares that enable him to dismiss dissident board directors and shoot down any challenge to his authority.

+However, SoftBank also has leverage.
+It could choose not to back We Company’s IPO or provide it with more funding.
+It has already funded the cash-burning start-up to the tune of $10 billion and was discussing committing another $1 billion to the IPO.

 Reporting by Joshua Franklin and Greg Roumeliotis in New York; Editing by Dan Grebler